brootaylor/brootaylor-v2/src/_content/pages/articles.md

 ---
-title: Writing
+title: Articles
-summary: A bunch of posts.
+summary: Here you'll find a few of my thoughts on a variety of things.
+Some web tech related, some philosophical, some of a religious nature and some just me trying to process something as honestly as I can.
-bodyClass: writing
+bodyClass: articles-home
 date: 2020-02-20
 changefreq: daily
 priority: 1